 All children in Foundation Stage are included in Collective Worship and our Christian Values underpin personal and social development.
-Children also experience Forest School activities throughout the year and many visitors are invited into school to enhance children’s learning We have good levels of adult support but aim to instil in the children independence and a sense of adventure about their learning.
+Children also experience Forest School activities and drama, and many visitors are invited into school to enhance children’s learning.
+We have good levels of adult support but aim to instil independence and a sense of adventure about their learning.

 Key Stage 1 and Key Stage 2